Anomalous Hall conductivity and quantum friction: ELECTRONIC TRANSPORT: SCATTERING MATRIX APPROACH

 Bloch conditions along $\hat{x}$ direction reduce problem to scattering within the single column of orbitals for each of the wave numbers $k_x$.
-Wave function amplitudes are defined by Eq.~(\ref{stripEqs}) accompanied by appropriate boundary conditions.
+Wave function amplitudes are defined by Eq.~(\ref{stripEqs}) accompanied by appropriate current currying conditions.
 Averaging over $k_x$ gives relevant results.
 To get smooth enough dependence on the parameter $\delta$ defining the energy a large number of $k_x$ values has to be used.
-Usually $10^4-10^5$ $k_x$-values uniformly spread through the interval $k_x \, \epsilon \, (-\pi,\pi)$ is considered.
-Results of the scattering matrix approach do not depend on the column position (i.e. index $i$) and unless necessary, the index will be skipped for brevity.
+Usually $10^4-10^5$ $k_x$-values uniformly spread through the interval $k_x \, \epsilon \, (-\pi,\pi)$ are considered.
+Results of the scattering matrix approach do not depend on the column position (i.e. index $i$) and unless necessary, this index will be skipped for brevity.
 For presented numerical examples, unless explicitly stated, the model parameters $\alpha>0$ and $|t|^2=0.3$ will be considered.